nleloc/mbbpatch-fork/README.md

+# # Notice FOR MB Bank developers / securities
+# WE did NOT made this project just for you to report this to MB Bank development team and fix those patches.
+This is COMMUNITY PROJECT which patches MB Bank app to remove annoying limitation you've implemented to MB Bank app !
+# You may did it for users safety.
+But we need freedom by rooting android device to get full control !

 # MBCPApp Patcher for MB Bank
 Lightweight "open source" tool for patching MB Bank Flutter (Android) app for rooted user, mostly written in Bash, made possible by [Cuynu](https://gitlab.com/cuynu) (as a loser) with love <3